davidcole1340/ext-php-rs/guide/src/getting-started/hello_world.md

 basic extension.
 We will then write our basic `hello_world` function, which will take a string argument for the callers name, and we will return another string.
 Finally, we write a `get_module` function which is used by PHP to find out about your module.
-The `#[php_module]` attribute automatically registers your new function so we don't need to do anything except return the `ModuleBuilder` that we were given.
+We must provide the defined function to the given `ModuleBuilder` and then return the same object.

-We also need to enable the `abi_vectorcall` feature when compiling for Windows.
+We also need to enable the `abi_vectorcall` feature when compiling for Windows (the first line).
 This is a nightly-only feature so it is recommended to use the `#[cfg_attr]` macro to not enable the feature on other operating systems.

 ```rust,ignore
 #![cfg_attr(windows, feature(abi_vectorcall))]